-There is one big game hunting guide authorized through concession contracts to operate within Glacier Bay National Preserve.
+There is currently only one hunting guide, Alsek River Guide Service, Inc. authorized to provide guided sport hunting within Glacier Bay National Preserve.
 Three lodges and one outfitter can provide transportation and services for fishing and hunting small game and waterfowl.
 Review our visitor services directory for a listing of operators and services in the preserve area.

 For more information, contact rangers at the Yakutat ranger station (907) 694-3295 or park headquarters in Gustavus (907-697-2230).